LinArcX/e4_spec/README.md

 - Accidents
 - Buffers

-## Contribution
+## Implementations?
-- If you have any idea to improve this approach, please let me know :)
+Maybe the simplest way is to write your own timeboxes on a paper and start following them :)

+But the better way is to transform this approach to a software.
+So if you're a programmer, you're free to implement this specification in any kind of software form that you like.
+(A command line app, an android app or a desktop app)

-## Challanges
+## Challenges
 Q: How to integrate Zettelkasten approach with this model?

 A: Zettelkasten is about gathering knowledge in an efficient way.
-So it's related to your "Expriences".
+So it's related to your "Experiences".

 Q: How to integrate SpacedRepetion with this model?

 A: You can SpacedRepetition technique as one of your expectations in your daily routine.

 Q: How to integrate mind-mapping approach with this model?

 A: MindMapping is all about understanding a subject better.
 So you can use it as a tool to enrich your experiences.

+## Contribution
+- If you have any idea to improve this approach, please let me know :)